nickfargo/state/README.md

 The contents of a state expression decompose into six **categories**: `data`, `methods`, `events`, `guards`, `substates`, and `transitions`.
 The object map supplied to the `state()` call can be categorized accordingly, or alternatively it may be pared down to a more convenient shorthand, either of which will be interpreted into a formal `StateExpression`.

+#### The long way <a name="concepts--expressions--the-long-way" href"#concepts--expressions--the-long-way">&#x1f517;</a>

-To express the state implementation of the introductory example above, we could write:
+Building upon the state implementation of the introductory example above, we might write a state expression that looks like this:

 ```javascript
 var longformExpression = state({